-Having lived, worked, and traveled extensively in Asia, Latin America and Europe, I bring nuanced awareness and skill to issues of social identity, unconscious bias, power and status, as leaders navigate team and performance issues across language, culture, and other dimensions of diversity and difference.
+Having lived, worked, and traveled extensively in Asia, Latin America and Europe, I bring nuanced awareness and skill to issues of social identity, unconscious bias, power and status, as leaders navigate dynamics across language, culture, and other dimensions of diversity and difference.

 At Haas School of Business, I currently teach a course, “Interpersonal Skills and Embodied Leadership.”
 From 2008-2015 I helped deliver the most popular class on leadership and interpersonal dynamics at Stanford Graduate School of Business (GSB), as well as coached senior leaders through an Executive Education Advanced Leadership Program.

 At the GSB, I’ve been part of a team of senior facilitators who have designed and delivered a half-day workshop about unconscious bias, diversity, and inclusion for all MBA students.
-I am also a speaker for Stanford Design School’s “Mindful Activism” class, sponsored by the East Bay Meditation Center.
+I have also been a speaker for Stanford Design School’s “Mindful Activism” class, sponsored by the East Bay Meditation Center.

 In between a BA from Stanford University and an MA in Organization Development from Sonoma State University, I spent two years at the University of California Santa Cruz Center for Agro-ecology, learning and teaching how to grow good soil and organic food.
 I emerged from this experience transformed by an awareness of the interdependency between our health, well-being, the greater eco-system, and each other.
 I went on to design and build my strawbale house, and to launch an innovative organic garden and cooking program in the Berkeley public schools, a model for schools across the country.

 My own path of growth and leadership development has not come without challenge, guidance, and support.
-I am grateful for my teachers/mentors/colleagues who have inspired and shaped me across decades, disciplines, and traditions:
+I am grateful for my teachers and mentors who have inspired and shaped me across decades, disciplines, and traditions:

 1985 Mr. Kirkpatrick: High school English teacher

 1988 Wonnie Tarinchareon: Spiritual teacher

 1993 Tommy Woon: Former Director of Diversity and First-Gen Programs at Stanford University; former Dean of Multicultural Education at Stanford, Dartmouth and Macalester colleges

 1997 Orin Martin and John Farrell: Master gardeners and teachers, UC Santa Cruz